 25. Does website speed affect search engine rankings?

 Yes, Google has clearly said that website speed is one of the very important ranking factors.
 Thus, for all the factors in place, if the speed of your website sucks, it will be very difficult to rank your website.
 So, if you want to rank your website, you should optimize it for speed or you may need to use a fast web hosting.

 26. What are the major Google ranking factors?

 Google uses more than 200 factors to rank a website, they never tell about all the ranking factors.
 But there are some known ranking factors that you can use to optimize your website ranking.
-Here are some major Google Ranking Factors – Content Quality, Backlinks, Site Speed, SSL, Mobile Friendliness, Social Signals, and Domain Authority, etc.
+Some major Google Ranking Factors are Content Quality, Backlinks, Site Speed, SSL, Mobile Friendliness, Social Signals, etc.

 27. What is competitor research?